kumarerubandi/CRD/README.md

 It is not necessary to run all of the components in this system to work with the RI.
 Depending on your organization's role, you are likely to use a particular subset of the components.

 The RI supports the use of [OAuth 2.0](https://oauth.net/2/) as described in the [FHIR Resource Access](https://cds-hooks.org/specification/1.0/#fhir-resource-access) and [SMART App Authorization Guide](http://docs.smarthealthit.org/authorization/).
 The management of OAuth tokens is handled by [Keycloak](https://www.keycloak.org/), an open source identity management system.
-In this system, the `request-generator` will obtain a token from Keycloak that can be used to access the `ehr-server`.
+In this system, the `Provider App` will obtain a token from Keycloak that can be used to access the `ehr-server`.
 The `ehr-server` will contact Keycloak to check the validity of the token.
 The RI can be set up to operate securely and use OAuth tokens to authorize access, or it may be configured in an open fashion for testing.

 ### Healthcare Provider Components
 On the left side of the diagram, we have two components that simulate functionality that is provided by an EHR system.
 The first is `request-generator`.
 This is a web application that can generate a simple CRD request via CDS Hook.
 The web application allows a user to enter basic demographic information as well as a code for the requested service/device.
 Once the request has been submitted, the application will display any cards that have been returned by the CDS Service.